-The mitochondrial pyruvate dehydrogenase complex (PDH) typically catalyses the oxidative decarboxylation of pyruvate, yielding acetyl-CoA, NADH and CO2.
-We detected all four subunits (E1 α , E1 β , E2 and E3) of the PDH complex (PDH) for M. contortus and P. frontata, suggesting that these species, like N. ovalis (de Graaf, et al. 2011), have retained a functional PDH.
-We also detected the dihydrolipoyl dehydrogenase E3 subunit of PDH for C. porcatum, but since this also functions as part of the oxoglutarate dehydrogenase (OGDH) complex (Massey, et al. 1960) and glycine cleavage system (Klein and Sagers 1967) (Figure 3), it may not indicate the presence of a complete PDH complex.
-Instead, our data suggest that C. porcatum uses a different enzyme to decarboxylate pyruvate and make acetyl-CoA and NADH, because we detected four homologues of the O2-sensitive enzyme pyruvate ferredoxin oxidoreductase (PFO).
-One of these is a classical PFO that is predicted to use ferredoxin as an electron acceptor (Gorrell, et al. 1984).
-The other three genes code for a PFO fusion protein called PNO (pyruvate:NADP+ oxidoreductase (Nakazawa, et al. 2000; Rotte, et al. 2001)) that contains a NADPH-cytochrome P450 reductase domain potentially capable of reducing NADP+ (Inui, et al. 1984).
-Two of the C. porcatum PNOs contain putative mitochondrial targeting signals (MTS) (Supplementary Data 1), suggesting that they decarboxylate pyruvate using NADP+ inside C. porcatum hydrogenosomes.
-The lack of MTS for the PFO and remaining copy of PNO suggests that they function in the ciliate cytosol (Figure 3).
+The mitochondrial pyruvate dehydrogenase complex (PDH) typically catalyzes the oxidative decarboxylation of pyruvate, yielding acetyl-CoA, NADH, and CO2.
+We detected all four subunits (E1 $\alpha$ , E1 $\beta$ , E2, and E3) of the PDH complex (PDH) for M. contortus and P. frontata, suggesting that these species, like N. ovalis (de Graaf et al. 2011), have retained a functional PDH.
+We also detected the dihydrolipoyl dehydrogenase E3 subunit of PDH for C. porcatum, but since this also functions as part of the oxoglutarate dehydrogenase (OGDH) complex (Massey et al. 1960) and the glycine cleavage system (Klein and Sagers 1967) (fig. 3), it may not indicate the presence of a complete PDH complex.
+Instead, our data suggest that C. porcatum uses a different enzyme to decarboxylate pyruvate and make acetyl-CoA and NADH, because we detected four homologs of the O2-sensitive enzyme PFO.
+One of these is a classical PFO that is predicted to use ferredoxin as an electron acceptor (Gorrell et al. 1984).
+The other three genes code for a PFO-fusion protein called PNO (Nakazawa et al. 2000; Rotte et al. 2001) that contains a NADPH-cytochrome P450 reductase domain potentially capable of reducing NADP+ (Inui et al. 1984).
+Two of the C. porcatum PNOs contain putative MTS (supplementary data 1, Supplementary Material online), suggesting that they decarboxylate pyruvate using NADP+ C. porcatum hydrogenosomes.
+The lack of MTS for the PFO and remaining copy of PNO suggests that they function in the ciliate cytosol (fig. 3).

-The hydrogenosomes of Trichomonas vaginalis (Hrdý, et al. 2007) produce ATP from acetyl-CoA by substrate-level phosphorylation using acetate:succinate CoA transferase (ASCT) (van Grinsven, et al. 2008) and succinyl CoA synthetase (SCS) (Jenkins, et al. 1991).
-Homologues of ASCT and SCS were identified for all three ciliates and previously for N. ovalis (de Graaf, et al. 2011), suggesting that ciliate hydrogenosomes may also make ATP by substrate-level phosphorylation (Figure 3).
+The hydrogenosomes of Trichomonas vaginalis (Hrdý et al. 2007) produce ATP from acetyl-CoA by substrate-level phosphorylation using acetate:succinate CoA transferase (ASCT) (van Grinsven et al. 2008) and succinyl CoA synthetase ((Jenkins et al. 1991).
+Homologs of ASCT and succinyl CoA synthetase were identified for all three ciliates and previously for N. ovalis (de Graaf et al. 2011), suggesting that ciliate hydrogenosomes may also make ATP by substrate-level phosphorylation (fig. 3).